 How to Use Confidential Mode

-To make things as easy as possible, you can either watch this video explanation of the Gmail Confidential Mode or continue scrolling down for a step-by-step written tutorial.
+To make things as easy as possible, you can either watch the video explanation of the Gmail Confidential Mode above or continue reading for a step-by-step written tutorial.

 Time needed: 5 minutes.